April 20-22, 2018

 I woke at around 5:30, just as an announcement came over the loud speakers.
-I couldn’t understand it all, but grabbed just enough to know it was going to be a glorious day for climbing.
+I couldn’t understand it all, but grabbed just enough to hear that it was going to be a glorious day for climbing.
 Or falling.
 I didn’t catch the last bit.
 Either way, it was going to be a fine day to…something.
-I packed up, knocked back an energy bar, some nuts, chocolate and coffee, and by 6:30, was on my way toward the top of the path leading down to the west.
+I packed up, knocked back an energy bar, some nuts, chocolate and coffee, and by 6:30, was on my way toward the top of the path leading down and westward.
 There was only a slight breeze, the ridge was still in shadow and the snow, firm and crunchy.
 I decided that with slow, careful steps, I’d have a good chance of making it down and living to fall another day.

 The view to the southeast at sunrise

-The first part of the descent was straightforward – not overly steep; narrow but with plenty of rocks to aim for in the event of a slide.
-After that, there were a few open areas which required some very careful foot placement.
+The first part of the descent was straightforward — not overly steep; narrow but with plenty of rocks to aim for in the event of a slide.
+After that, there were a few steep, exposed areas, which required some very careful foot placements.
 Descending most of the top half was a slow, delicate process.
 Then the chain appeared, and regular rocky outcrops made the going easier.
 There were only one or two more spots down near the tree line that had very steep drop-offs into gullies.

-The last twenty minutes or so was a very nice hike through soft snow and between trees, down to the Gyoja Hut.
+The last twenty minutes or so was a very nice downward trundle through soft snow and between trees, to the Gyoja Hut.
 This is a picturesque spot, and a few tents scattered around the snowy field with the mountains in the background, made for a colourful view.

 The camping area near the Gyoja Hut

 The first hour was a nice, albeit slow, walk through the trees.
-Even stepping in the prints, I ended up knee-deep in snow quite a few times.
-There were plenty of hikers making their way up toward the lodge, most dressed in bright colours.
+Even stepping in other hikers’ boot prints, I ended up knee-deep in snow quite a few times.
+There were plenty of people making their way up toward the lodge, mostly in large groups and dressed in bright colours.
 Then the path became steeper and the snow eventually gave way to rock, but lots of ice patches on the track meant having to keep the crampons on.
 The trail followed a pleasant mountain stream, and despite my tired knees copping a punishing, it was a very nice descent.
 The sun was shining and the temperature was warm.
 Toward the end of this stretch, the path flattened out a little and the way become faster and easier.

 The Minoto lodge

-Within a couple of hundred meters, I passed a parking area and a few shops and exchanged greetings with some friendly folks who were outside enjoying the sunshine.
+Within a couple of hundred meters, I passed a parking area and a few shops, and exchanged greetings with some friendly folks who were outside enjoying the sunshine.
 Then it was the final push to Minotoguchi.
-This was a pleasant walk along an easy graded road, all the way to my destination—a junction with a petrol station and several shops, most closed.
+This was an easy walk along a narrow but well-graded road that lead all the way to my destination — a junction with a petrol station and several shops, most closed.
 The walk took around 45 minutes from Minoto Lodge.
 Google maps shows this area as a meshwork of streets, and I was expecting to end the hike in a village.
 In reality, it’s quite heavily wooded, with only a couple of roads, and only a few structures are visible through the trees.

 Yatsugatake looking innocuous, from the bus to Chino City

 This was a long, three-day hike and climb, with gob-smacking views.
-All up, it was around 27km of walking, scrambling and sliding.
+All up, it involved around 27km of walking, scrambling and sliding.